Searching by Keyword in Academic Search Ultimate

 Step 4.

 Go back to the result list by clicking on 'Result List' above the title of the article.
 Note that many of these articles are not about internet communication, or smiley emojis/emoticons.
-Change the search term "smiley" from a keyword to a subject by changing the drop-down menu from "Select a Field (optional)" to "SU Subject Terms," and click "Search."
+Change the search term "smiley face" from a keyword to a subject by changing the drop-down menu from "Select a Field (optional)" to "SU Subject Terms," and click "Search."

 Step 5.